Charter: Q2 Earnings Snapshot - NewsBreak

 Affiliated Managers Group AMG reported its Q2 earnings results on Monday, August 1, 2022 at 07:00 AM.
 Here's what investors need to know about the announcement.
 Affiliated Managers Group beat estimated earnings by 1.51%, reporting an EPS of $4.03 versus an estimate of $3.97.
 Revenue was up $17.80 million from...

-Aerojet Rocketdyne Hldgs AJRD reported its Q2 earnings results on Monday, August 1, 2022 at 06:00 AM.
+Global Payments GPN reported its Q2 earnings results on Monday, August 1, 2022 at 06:55 AM.
 Here's what investors need to know about the announcement.
-Aerojet Rocketdyne Hldgs missed estimated earnings by 58.33%, reporting an EPS of $0.2 versus an estimate of $0.48.
-Revenue was down $28.40 million from...
+Global Payments beat estimated earnings by 0.43%, reporting an EPS of $2.36 versus an estimate of $2.35.
+Revenue was up $117.00 million from the same...

 Comments / 0